 Konstantinos Zacharatos is our General Counsel, Secretary and a member of our board of directors.
 Mr. Zacharatos has also served as the Vice Chairman of Shanghai Costamare since its incorporation in 2005.
-Mr. Zacharatos joined Costamare Shipping in 2000, became a member of the board of directors of Costamare Shipping in June 2010 and has also been responsible for the legal affairs of CIEL, Shanghai Costamare and C-Man Maritime.
+Mr. Zacharatos joined Costamare Shipping in 2000 and has also been responsible for the legal affairs of CIEL, Shanghai Costamare and C-Man Maritime.
 Mr. Zacharatos has been the legal adviser of Costaterra S.A., a Greek property company, since 2000.
-Prior to joining Costamare Shipping and Costaterra S.A., Mr. Zacharatos was employed with Pagoropoulos & Associates, a law firm.
+Prior to joining Costamare Shipping and Costatera S.A., Mr. Zacharatos was employed with Pagoropoulos & Associates, a law firm.
 Mr. Zacharatos holds an L.L.M. and an L.L.B. from the London School of Economics and Political Science.